 Wool with too much crimp, however, can cause problems in the processing the same as wools with very little crimp.
 Low-crimp wools tend to tangle and felt during scouring while high crimp wools can form balls or “neps” during carding and combing.
 Further, fabrics made from higher crimp wools have been perceived as thicker, less smooth, and more resilient than equivalent fabrics from lower crimped wools.
 Similarly, finer wools produced fabrics which were perceived as softer, smoother, and less resilient than equivalent coarser wool fabrics.
 Using these high crimp fibers in your mattress increases its ability to regulate your body temperature and resists compression.
 This compression resistance increases the longevity and comfort of the mattress.

-Click to learn more about Crimped Wool.
+Click to learn more about What Does Crimped Wool Mean?.

 While there have been several improvements on mattress design introduced spanning several centuries, we still rely on virtually the same design.
 The fact that the mattress has survived through time is a testament to the importance human beings have placed on getting a good night’s sleep.
 It was only a thousand years ago that people were sleeping on leaves and pine needles.
 Animal skins were added this pile used to insulate the leaves, as well as cover the bed for warmth.
 Evidence has shown that the Egyptians slept on beds made from anything from gold and ivory to palm leaves.
 The Romans further built on this design, adding hay, feathers and wool.